Key Takeaways

 How many drops should I use in a bedroom diffuser?

 For most small to medium bedrooms, 2–4 drops of essential oil are usually sufficient.
+Lavender and cedarwood work well at 2–3 drops per 100 ml; chamomile is gentler at 1–2 drops.
 If scent remains noticeable after several minutes, reduce mist intensity rather than increasing oil quantity.
 Room size and ventilation affect how quickly fragrance accumulates.

 Where should I place my diffuser in the bedroom?

-Place a bedroom diffuser about 1–2 meters (3–6 feet) away from the bed on a stable surface such as a dresser or shelf.
+Place a bedroom diffuser about 3–6 feet (1–2 m) away from the bed on a stable surface such as a dresser or shelf.

 Can a diffuser disrupt sleep quality?